Babysitting Options for Children with Autism

 As parents and caregivers, we love our children dearly.
 We do everything in our power to bring them joy and often sacrifice pieces of our own lives for them.
 We would give them the world, if we could.
 But sometimes we need a break!

 There’s just one problem.
 It can be difficult to find someone to look after a child with autism in order to give parents a night – or even an hour – to themselves.
-Whether it’s due to unwillingness or inability of others, strapped finances or our own fear or lack of trust, it’s often easier just to take our kids with us than have some alone time.
+Whether it’s due to others’ unwillingness or inability, strapped finances or our own fear or lack of trust, it’s often easier just to take our kids with us than to have some alone time.

-At Hopebridge, we know kids with autism spectrum disorder (ASD) and other developmental delays require extra care.
-We also know you do too, which is why we polled our parents and did some investigating to develop a list of respite resources when you’re in need of some R&R.
+At Hopebridge, we know kids with autism spectrum disorder (ASD) and other developmental delays often require extra care.
+We know you do, too, which is why we polled our parents and did some investigating to develop a list of respite resources when you’re in need of some R&R.

 1. Talk to your child’s therapist

-Simply asking your kiddo’s RBT, BCBA or other therapist is often a good place to start when trying to find a babysitter.
-While it can be a conflict of interest for him or her to handle directly, this person understands your child’s needs and is likely to point you in the right direction.
-The therapist could know about external resources and contacts to share with you.
+Simply asking your child’s RBT, BCBA or other therapist is often a good place to start when trying to find a babysitter.
+While it can be a conflict of interest for them to handle directly, this person understands your child’s needs and is likely to point you in the right direction.
+Your child’s clinicians may know about external resources and contacts to share with you.

 2. Ask your family members or close friends